matrix-org/matrix-js-sdk/CONTRIBUTING.md

 Notes: Remove legacy `Camelopard` class. `Giraffe` should be used instead.
 ```

-Other metadata can be added using tags.
+Other metadata can be added using labels.
- * `pr-breaking`: A breaking change - adding this tag will mean the change causes a *major* version bump.
+ * `pr-breaking`: A breaking change - adding this label will mean the change causes a *major* version bump.
- * `pr-feature`: A new feature - adding this tag will mean the change causes a *minor* version bump.
+ * `pr-feature`: A new feature - adding this label will mean the change causes a *minor* version bump.
  * `pr-bugfix`: A bugfix (in either code or docs).
  * `pr-internal`: No user-facing changes, eg. code comments, CI fixes, refactors or tests.
 Won't have a changelog entry unless you specify one.

-If you don't have permission to add tags, your PR reviewer(s) can work with you
+If you don't have permission to add labels, your PR reviewer(s) can work with you
 to add them: ask in the PR description or comments.

 We use continuous integration, and all pull requests get automatically tested: